crate/crate-howtos/docs/going-into-production.rst

 The JVM uses a heap for memory allocations.
 For optimal performance, you must pay special attention to your :ref:`heap configuration <memory>`.

-By default, CrateDB configures the JVM to dump out of memory exceptions to the file or directory specified by `CRATE_HEAP_DUMP_PATH`_.
+By default, CrateDB configures the JVM to dump out-of-memory exceptions to the file or directory specified by `CRATE_HEAP_DUMP_PATH`_.
 You must make sure there is enough disk space available for heap dumps at this location.